CueEpicMusic/CueEpicMusic/README.md

 # Hey there! :wave:

-Hello!
 I'm an aspiring software developer with a background in mechanical engineering and arts.

-# About me 🧑
+# About me 🤔

 ⚡ Technologies and tools :